 4.2.1 Operations in non-segregated airspace

-The operations in non-segregated airspace, the separation of aircraft from suborbital vehicles is ensured by the air traffic management.
+For operations in non-segregated airspace, the separation of aircraft from suborbital vehicles is ensured by the air traffic management.

-The operational concepts of suborbital vehicles in non-segregated airspace consider its integration in that airspace under the relevant air traffic management system, ensuring the safety of existing aircraft and suborbital vehicles is ensured in a similar manner.
+The operational concepts of suborbital vehicles in non-segregated airspace consider its integration in that airspace under the relevant air traffic management system.
+Hence, the safety of existing aircraft and suborbital vehicles is ensured in a similar manner.

-The expectation for these operational concepts of suborbital vehicles in non-segregated airspace will use the same space and terrestrial systems as conventional aircraft [and additional communications.]
-The functions of the stations on suborbital vehicles remain the same; and the communications requirements are expected to be similar to those of conventional aircraft.
+The expectation is that suborbital vehicles operating in non-segregated airspace will use space and terrestrial systems similar to systems used by conventional aircraft for the purposes of air traffic management.

-[Considering that suborbital vehicles are expected to consist of only a small fraction of overall aviation traffic, the spectrum requirements for the operation of suborbital vehicles in non-segregated airspace is not expected to significantly impact on overall aviation spectrum requirements.]
+Considering that suborbital vehicles are expected to consist of only a small fraction of overall aviation traffic, the spectrum requirements for the operation of suborbital vehicles in non-segregated airspace are not expected to significantly impact on overall aviation spectrum requirements.

+Spectrum needs of suborbital vehicles in non-segregated airspace for non-safety applications are similar to what is described in Section 4.1.

 4.2.2 Operations in segregated airspace

-The separation of suborbital vehicles from other aircraft may be provided by the use of segregated airspace.
-Then in the operations in segregated airspace, the separation with other aircraft is provided by the fact that the airspace is then dedicated to the suborbital flight which ensure the avoidance of collision between aircraft in particular to avoid risk of collision with conventional aircraft.
-The separation with other aircraft is provided by the segregated airspace ensuring the safety of life for the other aircraft.
-However, it is desirable to limit as much as possible the time during which the segregated airspace is needed and the volume of airspace affected.
+The separation of suborbital vehicles from other aircraft may be provided using segregated airspace.
+However, it is desirable to limit as much as possible the time during which the segregated airspace is needed, and the volume of airspace affected.

-There are spectrum needs for radiocommunications between stations on-board sub-orbital vehicles and terrestrial/space stations providing functions in particular TT&C, which would not require to be under an aeronautical internationally standard.
-TT&C would be the main radiocommunication application used.

-Aeronautical services may also be used with the purpose to provide information to and communicate with air traffic management (ATM) to identify when the suborbital vehicle has left an area and that the airspace could return to the status of non-segregated or organise entry into controlled airspace on its return.
+Spectrum needs of suborbital vehicles in segregated airspace for non-safety applications are similar to what is described in Section 4.1.

-[Since the spectrum needs for the operation of any suborbital vehicle flights are in any case of limited duration, it is anticipated that spectrum needs for satellite and terrestrial systems to be used for TT&C can be met within current terrestrial and space service allocations.]
+Since the spectrum needs for the operation of any suborbital vehicle flights are in any case of limited duration, it is anticipated that spectrum needs for satellite and terrestrial systems to be used for TT&C can be met within current terrestrial and space service allocations.

 5 Summary of studies